openworm/owmeta-core/docs/adding_data.rst

 ^^^^^^^^^^^^^^^^
 Contexts, because they have identifiers just like any other objects, so we can make statements about them as well.
-An essential statement is imports: Contexts import other contexts, which means, if you follow owmeta semantics, that when you query objects from the importing context, that the imported contexts will also be available to query.
+An essential statement is imports: Contexts import other contexts, which means, if you follow owmeta_core semantics, that when you query objects from the importing context, that the imported contexts will also be available to query.
 In other words, the statements in the imported context are entailed by the imports statement.